ParamountIT/email/lambda/docs/lambda_email_sender.md

 ### CSV Processing Rules
 1. Email List CSV:
    - Must have at least the `email` column
-   - `event` column is required if template uses {event} placeholder
+   - **Dynamic validation**: All template placeholders must have corresponding CSV columns
+   - System columns (`email`, `sent_status`, `send_date`) are excluded from placeholder validation
    - `sent_status` and `send_date` are managed by the Lambda function
    - Empty `sent_status` indicates unprocessed records
    - Duplicate email addresses are not allowed

+2. Template-CSV Validation (New in v3.0):
+   - Lambda function scans template for ALL `{placeholder}` patterns
+   - Validates that each placeholder has a corresponding CSV column
+   - Fails with clear error message if any placeholders are missing
+   - Example: Template with `{name}` requires a `name` column in CSV

-2. Skip List CSV:
+3. Skip List CSV:
    - Must have exactly one column named `email`
    - No duplicate email addresses allowed
    - Case-insensitive email matching

-3. Data Validation:
+4. Data Validation:
    - Email addresses must be valid format
    - No empty email addresses allowed
    - No malformed CSV data allowed
+   - All placeholder data is converted to strings for template replacement

 ## Security Considerations